1on1pt/MechaCar_Statistical_Analysis/README.md

 The following further dives into a deeper understanding of the data.

 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+Based on the summary output (Pr(>|t|)), there are two variables/coefficients that provide a non-random amount of variance to the mpg values:
+1. vehicle_length, p-value = 2.6x10^-12

 ### Is the slope of the linear model considered to be zero?
 Why or why not?